farhanazmiCS/trip-planner/README.md

 * Notifications

 #### Login
-* The `Login` component renders the login form, containing the password and input fields.
+* The __Login__ component is defined in the `Login.js` file, rendering the login form containing the password and input fields.

 * The __Login__ button, when clicked, calls the `handleLogin` function, a function 'prop' that is property passed down from the parent component `App`.